 A vegan diet has many advantages.
 However, parents often have doubts about the balance of a vegan child’s diet.
 These doubts are unfounded because there is hardly any other diet that children can be so wholly supplied with all nutrients and vital substances while growing up in an ethically correct manner.

 The desire for healthy and slim children

 Many parents worry about feeding their children in the face of this situation.
 Nobody wants fat, unsightly, clumsy children.
-For this reason, it is often not until the birth of their first child that the young parents start looking for a healthy diet.
-Young mothers and young families are therefore the main clientele in today’s health food stores.
+For this reason, it is often not until the birth of their first child that young parents start looking for a healthy diet.
+Young mothers and young families are, therefore, the main clientele in today’s health food stores.
 They want the best for their children and are looking for information.

 Unfortunately, young parents get a lot of tips and hints about the supposedly suitable diet for children.
-In most cases, this is also contradicting information so that the confusion grows bigger and bigger.
+In most cases, this is also contradicting information, so the confusion grows bigger and bigger.

 For example, some say that food additives are not a concern, although many of these substances do not exist in nature, and therefore nobody can say how they affect the human organism in the long term.